siberianfox/tinygwiki/JSON-Operation.md

 * 4 = GCODE_MESSAGES - body returned for configs; Gcode returns line numbers and messages only
 * 5 = VERBOSE - body returned for configs and Gcode - Gcode comments removed

-Generally 3 or 4 is recommended
+Generally levels 2, 3 or 4 are recommended.
+4 will return Gcode commend messages of the form (msgSome text you want to show to the operator)

 ###Reading Configuration Parameters (GET)